-There has been good evidence in research in ECE over the years that states that development of ICT capability not only should occur but needs to take place.
-The EYLF learning outcomes ECE embedded within the early childhood learning and play activities should facilitate the broadening of a child’s technological literacy and develop that their ICT capability.
+There has been good evidence in research in ECE over the years that states that the development of ICT capability not only should occur but needs to take place.
+The EYLF ICT learning outcomes ECE embedded within the early childhood learning and play activities should facilitate the broadening of a child’s technological literacy and develop that ICT capability.

 Supporting children’s ICT capability is essential in a world where Information and Communication Technology is increasingly becoming “more embedded and ubiquitous in the environment around children” (NZ Ministry of Education, 2004.
 P.7).
 Adding to this, is the fact that ICT will continue to be used in children’s learning environment.

 The Early Learning Outcomes framework enables provision for the use of ICT throughout the EYLF curriculum, but particularly in the 4 and 5 learning outcomes ECE.
-In the document by Early Childhood Australia the role of digital technology in early childhood education is made clear and is supported by your ability as an early childhood teacher to make sound instructional decisions and embed effective digital early childhood pedagogy.
+In the document by Early Childhood Australia, the role of digital technology in early childhood education is made clear and is supported by your ability as an early childhood teacher to make sound instructional decisions and embed effective digital early childhood pedagogy.

 Learning Outcome 1: Children have a strong sense of identity